-- regular pupil feedback, via questionnaires and discussion in Life Skills/PSHEE, in House, in Tutor periods etc - staff review and feedback, particularly at House Staff, Tutor, Welfare Committee Meetings - parental feedback via the Head's Parent Panel and parental questionnaires on school provision - continuing opportunities for INSET training as deemed necessary - resource materials which are updated as necessary and made available to staff, pupils and any parents who wish to study them.
+- The value of discussion and debate in the delivery of these topics, and ongoing teacher assessment of pupil understanding, and feedback, takes place during curriculum time.
+We recognise that some pupils may find some topics difficult. - The evaluation of understanding through the use of baseline and formative assessments, pupil reflections and self-assessment, and adapting teaching accordingly.
+Assessments will also be used to identify where a pupil might benefit from extra support or intervention. - Regular pupil feedback, via questionnaires and discussion in Life Skills/PSHEE, in House, in Tutor periods etc. - Staff review and feedback, particularly at House Staff, Tutor, Welfare Committee Meetings. - Monitoring our pastoral, safeguarding and bullying concerns to address specific incidents, and identify potential trends. - Parental feedback via the Head's Parent Panel and parental questionnaires on school provision. - Continuing opportunities for INSET training as deemed necessary. - Meetings of RSE teachers take place to review and evaluate the effectiveness of our provision. - Resource materials which are updated as necessary and made available to staff, pupils and any parents who wish to review them.